 - All linked components on the canvas are converted to regular groups.

-When you delete an XD source cloud document, all consuming documents are notified of broken links.
+When you delete an XD source cloud document, all subscribing documents are notified of broken links on switching the focus.
 Click Relink from the context menu of the Assets panel.

-If you select an XD cloud document that contains the same assets, XD relinks all the broken assets to the new document and the new relinked source document is added as a filter.
+The Assets browser displays all the available cloud documents that could be relinked.
+Select an XD cloud document that has the same element IDs so that all the broken assets are now relinked to the new document.
+The new relinked source document is added as a filter.

-If the relinked XD Cloud Document does not have any or has some of the broken linked assets, only the available assets are linked, and the remaining assets continue to have a broken link.
+If the relinked XD cloud document does not have any or has some of the element IDs, then only the available assets are linked.
+The remaining ones continue to have a broken link.